marcduiker/building-a-resilient-workflow-with-durable-functions/README.md

 - *Distance is measured in Astronomical Units (AU).
 Usually between 1-5 AU.*
 - *Velocity is measured in km/s.
 Usually between 5-30 km/s*
-- *Estimated diameter is measured in km.
+- *Diameter is measured in km.
 Usually between 0.0001 and 10 km.*

-Another team was tasked with the ingestion of the NEO data and this data is already being pushed to an Azure Servicebus Topic.
+Another team was tasked with the ingestion of the NEO data and this data is already being pushed to an Azure Servicebus topic.

-### NEO Event Processor
+### NEO Event Processor Function App

-You will be responsible for creating a Function App that is being triggered by messages pushed to the Servicebus topic.
+You will be responsible for creating a Function App that is triggered by messages pushed to the Servicebus topic.

 The Function App needs to make several calls to other services in order to determine the following: